WYCodeBook/WYCodeBook.github.io/_posts/2019-08-18-counttinypairs.markdown

 ##Problem:

-Let say there are two arrays, 'a' and 'b'.
-We go through the 'array a' from left to right and go through the 'array b' from right to left... and concatenate each index of the array into 'ab'.
-And we compare the 'ab' to a 'constant k', then total up the number of 'ab' that's less than the 'constant k'.
+Let say there are two arrays, `a` and `b`.
+We go through the `array a` from left to right and go through the `array b` from right to left... and concatenate each index of the array into `ab`.
+And we compare the 'ab' to a `constant k`, then total up the number of `ab` that's less than the `constant k`.

 ##Example:

 a = [4,5,6,7,8]

 b = [1,2,3,4,5]

 k = 60

 ab = [45, 54, 63, 72, 81]

-There should be a total count of two 'ab' from the concatenated arrays, because 45 and 54 is smaller than 'k=60'.
+There should be a total count of two `ab` from the concatenated arrays, because 45 and 54 is smaller than `k=60`.

 ##Solution: